fluffybunnies/glados/README.md

 ### To Do
-- Handle cli script erroring out
-	- Write forever example, or parent script
+- Wriate parent script + example to forever cli.js
 	- Save data on hand so when we boot back up, we won't have missed a change
 - Finish Readme